Reaching out to the Community

 Talent Match Northamptonshire

-Our newest partnership is with Talent Match, were the group has become a facilitator of the organisation’s mission.
+Irchester Players are a Talent Match Facilitator.
 Talent Match runs an individual based support network for those aged between 18 and 24 years to help them find employment.
 They assist those that have faced long term unemployment (over 18 months) by providing them with the skills, advice and experience needed for employment.
-The experience offered, however, is unique with many of the traditional methods not working for the organisation’s beneficiaries.
-A one-to-one person focused programme is used to support the individual, focusing on them and not the result.

 As a facilitator Irchester Players is a work experience and shadowing provider; assists with the deliver of the organisation’s projects such as “speed interviews”, “fake it until you make it” and much more; and provides access to our memberships to deliver careers talks to the beneficiaries as a group or member.